 One of my favourite writers died last week.
-James Herbert, master of the thriller horror genre, author of international bestsellers “The Rats” and “The Fog” amongst many others.
-They’re still not saying what he died from, and at the age of 69 his passing was a complete shock.
+James Herbert, thriller horror master, author of international bestsellers “The Rats” and “The Fog” amongst many others.
+They’re still not saying what he died from, and at the age of 69 his passing is a shock.
 In fact, his mysterious death would make a perfect plot for one of his novels.
 England has lost a visionary; a literary colossus.
 It was Herbert’s commentary and not-so-subtle portrayal of post-war industrialised Britain that ignited my interest in the realist novel, and literary realism has become my favourite genre.
-A difficult and often misunderstood literature.
+A difficult and often misunderstood beast.
 Admittedly, Balzac and Tolstoy do not make easy reading.

-So what is literary realism?
-One of the foremost misconceptions is that it attempts to describe reality.
-But the realist novel is not only concerned with portraying life as it really is; indeed the concept of verisimilitude, where the author holds up a mirror along the road in a bid to record their own experiences, is only one way of interpreting the narrative.
-It certainly throws questions about what realism purports to describe, and whether the reality represented in the author’s mirror is one that is a sovereign and objective truth unadulterated by the author’s experiences—or perhaps dependent on their angle and subjectivity.
+What is literary realism?
+One of the main misconceptions is that it attempts to describe reality.
+But the realist novel isn’t necessarily concerned with portraying life as it is.
+The concept of verisimilitude, where the author holds up a mirror along the road in a bid to record their own experiences, is only one way of interpreting the narrative.
+It throws questions about what realism purports to describe and whether the reality represented in the author’s mirror is one that is an objective truth unadulterated by the author’s experiences—or perhaps dependent on their angle and subjectivity.
 So what is the reality that the realist novel represents?
 One definition is that realism represents the complexity of modern life.
-Whereas in earlier literary genres stories were often didactic and moralistic in nature, the realist novel engaged with developing cities, industrialisation and social classes.
-Modernity and the ever-encroaching urban reality became the subject of discourse.
+Whereas in earlier literary genres stories were often didactic and moralistic in nature, the realist novel engages with developing cities, industrialisation and social classes.
+Modernity and the ever-encroaching urban reality is the subject of discourse.

 The historian and Marxist philosopher Georg Lukács described the realist novel as the epic of modernity.
 In this godless and commercially driven universe, where man faces his destiny in the glowing fires of industry and struggles to find meaning in this new transformative reality, narrative realism can provide a looking glass that simulates it.
 According to Lukács, “the novel is the epic of a world that has been abandoned by God.”
-The hero’s psychology is demonic; the objectivity of the novel is the mature man’s knowledge that meaning can never quite penetrate reality, but that, without meaning, reality would disintegrate into the nothingness of inessentiality.
-Suffice it to say that Lukács was (i) an atheist and (ii) a fan of Dostoevsky.
+The objectivity of the novel is the mature man’s knowledge that meaning can never quite penetrate reality, but that without meaning, reality would disintegrate into the nothingness of inessentiality.
+It seems Lukács was a fan of Dostoevsky.

 So has the author-creator replaced God in this new reality as the demiurge of a brave new world?
 Can narrative realism ever succeed in representing the actual world it seeks to document?